 - interpret and communicate the results and limitations of statistical analyses of public health data in both technical and nontechnical terms

-The Statistical Genetics emphasis focuses on statistical techniques for the analysis of genetic data.
-Genetics play an important role in many diseases and conditions, and specialized techniques are required to analyze these data appropriately.
-Courses prepare students to develop and implement appropriate statistical analysis plans for genetics data, generated with cutting-edge techniques and technologies.
-This emphasis prepares students to work in the biotechnology or pharmaceutical industry, in addition to academia or government, in a number of positions including statistical programmers and data managers.
+The Statistical Genetics emphasis focuses on statistical techniques for the analysis of genetic data, as genetics play an important role in many diseases and conditions, and specialized techniques are required to analyze these data appropriately.